So, diagnosing a water pump noise, can be tricky.

 - Rotate the pulley by hand.
 It should turn freely, but not feel loose or rough, otherwise, replace the water pump.

-- On vehicles where the radiator fan attaches to the water pump assembly; you can grab the fan and carefully wiggle the fan.
-If you notice movement, most likely the water pump, will need replacing; but first check that all mounting bolts are tight.
+- If rad fan attaches to the water pump assembly, you can grab the fan and carefully wiggle the fan.
+If you notice movement, most likely the water pump, will need replacing.
+But, first check that all mounting bolts are tight.
 And, carefully examine the fan as well.
 With enough time, a loose or damaged fan, will cause water pump noise.

 Important Note !